John Henry Bastide: Early life and career

 John Bastide joined the British Army as a boy; a notation in the Army List describes him as a ‘child’.
-His first commission, dated 23 August 1711, was as an ensign in Hill's Regiment,.
-He purchased his promotion to lieutenant in the same regiment on 25 Feb.
-1718 (n.s.).
-Between 1718 and 1720 Bastide was in Scotland, where he created several dated maps, plans and sketches,.
+His first commission, dated 23 August 1711, was as an ensign in Hill's Regiment.
+He purchased his promotion to lieutenant in the same regiment on 25 February 1718.
+Between 1718 and 1720, Bastide was in Scotland, where he created several dated maps, plans and sketches.

-On 10 June 1719 Bastide and his regiment were at the Battle of Glenshiel.
+On 10 June 1719, Bastide and his regiment were at the Battle of Glen Shiel.
 He drew a detailed plan of the battlefield and the movements of the opposing forces.

-It is not certain when Bastide became an engineer but he was certainly one by 1726 as from that date to 1739 he directed "the works and fortifications at Jersey and Guernsey."
+It is not certain when Bastide became an engineer but he was certainly one by 1726.
+From that date to 1739, he directed "the works and fortifications at Jersey and Guernsey."
 The first record of Bastide found in the records of the Corps of Engineers (now Royal Engineers) is his appointment as sub-engineer on 14 February 1733.

-At that time engineer officers were not part of the British Army as such but, along with the artillery, were part of the Ordnance Corps, under the command of the Master General of the Ordnance.
+At that time, engineer officers were not part of the British Army as such but, along with the artillery, were part of the Ordnance Corps, under the command of the Master General of the Ordnance.
 It was, however, quite normal for engineers to also hold rank within an army regiment.
 Regimental commissions were purchased but appointments within the corps of engineers were by seniority and could not be purchased.

-In 1740 Bastide went to America as chief engineer at Annapolis Royal, then the chief town of Nova Scotia, but with responsibilities for defences and fortifications throughout Nova Scotia and New England.
-In 1742 he visited Canso, Nova Scotia to lay plans for refortification.
+In 1740, Bastide went to North America as chief engineer at Annapolis Royal, then the chief town of Nova Scotia.
+It had responsibilities for defences and fortifications throughout Nova Scotia and New England.
+In 1742, he visited Canso to lay plans for refortification.
 The plans were never implemented but Bastide left a detailed plan of the harbour and the community.